 Unique, Easy-To-Assemble Design.

 This helmet was designed to fit together like a 3D puzzle.
-This model is comprised of 40+ pieces.
+This model was originally comprised of 40+ pieces, but now accomodates over 80!
+(Parts that can be mirrored are included as singular models w/ instructions to reduce file size).
 All of the large major pieces are designed to snugly fit together utilizing aligment pegs that allow for the helmet to be securely assembled/dissembled without the need for screws/glue.
 Some of the smaller accent pieces require glue to place in their slots, but outside of that, this helmet is printable in such a way that a vast majority of the pieces do not require glue to assemble, this ensures that there are no ugly seams to hide/sand away.

 Below you can see two pictures, both show how the helmet slides together one piece into another.
 The first picture show how all the "central" pieces slide together from the front.